chris-short/devopsish.com/content/post/what-is-devops/index.md

 > ***DevOps*** is the professional practice of frequent, continued, and iterative improvements through measurable changes, the goal of which is to become a high-velocity organization thus improving business outcomes.

 Etymological Note: DevOps, the word itself, should be used in an active voice.
 The word itself is the combining of two words Development and Operations.
+The word itself indicates that there will be a removal of silos as intended throughout this document.

 There's a lot to unpack in this definition.
 Let's dive into specific words and phrases to provide more color and further explain why this is my definition for DevOps.